knownasilya/paratrooper/README.md

 ### Options

-Paratrooper uses the projects `package.json` file to present you with some sane defaults, so it's recommended to have the `name` and `repository` fields filled out before doing `pt init [target]`.
+Paratrooper uses the project's `package.json` file to present you with some sane defaults, so it's recommended to have the `name` and `repository` fields filled out before executing `pt init [target]`.

 ####[target]